Are you deciding between Composite Veneers vs Porcelain Veneers?

 Composite Veneers and Porcelain Veneers are increasingly popular dental procedures.
 A recent study in 2020 discovered a 12% increase in overall cosmetic dentistry.
-The most requested cosmetic dental procedure was dental veneers.
+The most requested cosmetic dental procedures are Composite Veneers vs Porcelain Veneers.

-Deciding on veneers is the initial step to improving the aesthetics and sometimes the functionality of your teeth.
-Both composite and porcelain veneers are popular as they offer instant results to improved appearance.
+Deciding on veneers is the initial step to improving the aesthetics and, sometimes, the functionality of your teeth.
+Both composite and porcelain veneers are popular as they offer instant results to improve appearance.

 Composite resin is used for composite veneers, while ceramics made in a dental laboratory is used for porcelain veneers.
 Either option transforms smiles beautifully.

 Several factors influence and determine which option is best suited for you.
 Let’s evaluate the differences between the two.

 Composite Veneers, or composite bonding, is a non-invasive procedure made with composite resin.
 The technique is painless since dentists only work on the tooth’s outer enamel layer.
 As a result, there is no sensitivity and minimal preparation on existing teeth.
 They are an excellent solution for immediate results.

 Dental bonding does not require covering the entire tooth, depending on the patient’s teeth condition.
 Some teeth may only need a portion of the tooth reshaped with resin to achieve optimum results.
 As a direct result, composite corrects minor misalignment issues.